 the plain close to Medinet Habu.
 The well belongs to our chief workman Hassan Khalif.
 He gives us water

-for free, but we must pay the man who pump it from the well, and the donkeys, who transport it up to our
+for free, but we must pay the man who pumps it from the well, and the donkeys, who transport it up to

-house every day from morning till evening.
-The expenses for water reach, if I am not mistaken, 30 crowns
+our house every day from morning till evening.
+The expenses for water reach, if I am not mistaken, 30

-a day.
-The lion's share of this sum ends up in the pocket of our reis anyway, as the donkeys belong to him
+crowns a day.
+The lion's share of this sum ends up in the pocket of our reis anyway, as the donkeys belong

 |Professor of Egyptology Dr. Jaana Toivari-Viitala from University of Helsinki posted a note on the

-EEF in June 2009 that Guillemette Andreau gave a presentation during the congress in Rhodes a year
+EEF in June 2009 that Guillemette Andreau gave a presentation during the congress in Rhodes in 2008

-ago where she said, that the IFAO & Louvre were working on texts from the Great Pit.
+where she announced, that the IFAO & Louvre were working on texts from the Great Pit.

 |There are 18 pages with references to the Great Pit within the Archives de Bernard

 Bruyère that have been digitised by the IFAO and now are accessible at